 They realize that he's unpopular, but they don't care about that.

-Because right now they don't think there's anything we can do to stop it, because we don't have the votes of opposition in either the House or Senate to stop anything.
+Because right now they don't think there's anything we can do to stop it because we don't have the votes of opposition in either the House or Senate to stop anything.

-There's not only of Obama, but uh Rahm Emanuel and uh and all the people around him.
+And you couple that with the arrogance and the conceit, not only of Obama, but Rahm Emanuel and all the people around him.

-Uh you you have a leadership that is impervious.
+You have a leadership that is impervious.

 They don't even view this as a republic or as a democracy.

-It's their country now, they've gotten hold of it.
+They've gotten hold of it.

 They do realize that it would be best if the American people continued to have wonderful thoughts of Obama, so they try to spin all of this stuff to cover up the fact he really doesn't care about this.